doasync/eslint-config-airbnb-standard/README.md

 # Airbnb+ JavaScript Standard Style

-ESLint config "extends": ["airbnb", "standard"]
+ESLint on steroids (extends "airbnb" + "standard" configs).
+Global installation!

-This is an original Airbnb style guide config extended with JavaScript Standard config (with semicolons).
+It uses original Airbnb Style config extended with JavaScript Standard Style config (with semicolons).

 See [airbnb/javascript] and [standardjs] for more information.